robbert-harms/MDT/docs/_getting_started/analysis.rst

     mdt.write_image('roi_mask.nii.gz', roi_slice, header)

-this generates a mask in dimension 2 on index 30 (0-based).
+this generates a mask in dimension 2 on index 30 (be wary, Numpy and hence MDT use 0-based indicing).

 Ball&Stick_r1 estimation example